gabrieldluca/bird-migration/README.md

 Some other files contained in this project are:
 - `patterns.pdf`, a plot that displays the periods which each of the birds fly substantially more.
 These are the periods that correspond to their migration patterns.
-- `trajectories.pdf`, a figure that showcases the trajectory path of bird in the cartesian plane.
+- `trajectories.pdf`, a figure that showcases the trajectory path of each bird in the cartesian plane.
 - `map.pdf`, an actual map made with the *Cartopy* library to represent the trajectory of all the three birds using GPS data.
 It looks like birds prefer to fly near the coast during the migration period.
 - And an extra assortment of Eric's files for a singular overview.